 The second year resident focuses on stabilization of the critically ill patient and assuming a leadership role in the ED.
 Time spent in the trauma critical care and pediatric intensive care units ensures that the resident is comfortable with treating and caring for the critical patients for prolonged periods and is aware of the progression of pathology in these individuals.
 They will also become proficient at invasive procedures required for the care of critically ill and injured patients.

 Third year residents will have increasing autonomy in caring for patients and managing operations in the emergency department.
-They will take on a more supervisory role in managing flow in the emergency department, directing resuscitations, teaching simulation sessions, and overseeing junior residents, medical students and off-service rotators.
-In the third year residents will complete their scholarly project and will be supported to present their work at a national EM conference.
-Residents will also participate in editorial reviews of manuscripts submitted to the Permanente Journal.
-To further enhance the resident’s training experience, residents will rotate at Scripps Mercy; Children’s Hospital of Orange County; and Rady Children’s Hospital.
-The rotations in Pediatric EM, Trauma Critical Care and PICU will provide residents with training experience outside of the Kaiser Permanente setting.
+They will take on a more supervisory role in managing flow in the emergency department, directing resuscitations, and overseeing junior residents, medical students and off-service rotators.
+In the third year residents will complete their scholarly project and will be supported to present their work at a national or regional EM conference.
+Also, ample elective time will allow residents to explore niche interests outside of the core curriculum.